bildungsroman/aws-vpc-eradicator/README.md

 6. Once all that looks good, click `Aggregated view`, then `Aggregators` in the sidebar
 7. Click `Add aggregator`
-8. Follow the prompts to give it a name and choose the account that houses your pesky VPC resources (or whatever resource you want to eradicate)
+8. Follow the prompts to give it a name (like `vpc-eradicator`) and choose the account that houses your pesky VPC resources (or whatever resource you want to eradicate)
 9. Select all regions!
 10. Click `Save` at the bottom
 11. You know what, just keep a refill for your beverage close, as this will definitely take a while